Ruichen199801/covidhero/README.md

 # pku_pgzero
-Image and sound files for pgzero project
+Image and sound files for Covid Hero, a pgzero-based minigame project